 “You know there is a whole world in here if you are ever strong enough to leave your room.”

 Cassandra did as she said, turning out the light and leaving the bathroom door shut like she always did.
-Inside the mirror was her reflection, no longer did she sit huddled in a corner of a dark room, instead she stood in the glow of all the memories she had started to take over the last month.
-From the simplist of things as putting down a phone to crazy party nights at friends houses, finally the reflection had entertainment in her little room.
+Inside the mirror was her reflection; no longer did she sit huddled in a corner of a dark room; instead, she stood in the glow of all the memories she had started to take over the last month.
+From the simplest of things as putting down a phone to crazy party nights at friends’ houses, finally, the reflection had entertainment in her little room.

 “Why I merely stopped by to let you know about memory loops.
 They are very simple just wait till they do something where they can’t see you take their memory of them starting so they start again.
 Then what you do is take another random memory, repeat for unlimited memories.”

 The reflection knew that all it had to do was wait.
-Weeks went by and Cassandra was never home alone, the reflection was incapable of stealing enough memories in one go, until one fatal evening.
-Cassandra had returned from a party drunk and alone, her friends dropped her off and promptly left.
-Cassandra had decided to take a late night shower so that she could sleep better, once finished she made her way into the bathroom.
-Just as the reflection hoped she started to dry her hair, at this point the reflection acted, leaning out from the mirror she would alternate.
-First she would take the memory of starting to dry her hair, then one from her past, she continued till Cassandra was left with nothing.
+Weeks went by, and Cassandra was never home alone; the reflection was incapable of stealing enough memories in one go until one fatal evening.
+Cassandra had returned from a party drunk and alone; her friends dropped her off and promptly left.
+Cassandra had decided to take a late-night shower so that she could sleep better; once finished, she made her way into the bathroom.
+Just as the reflection hoped, she started to dry her hair; at this point, the reflection acted; leaning out from the mirror, she would alternate.
+First, she would take the memory of starting to dry her hair, then one from her past, and she continued till Cassandra was left with nothing.